Nyeo14/NBASimulator/README.md

 # Head to Head
+Authors:
   Cole Douglas, Justin Lu, Nate Yeo, Timothy Tai

-Head to Head
-  Python phase:
-  simulate custom teams filled with current Nba players Using data from the BalldontlieAPI , evaluate using metrics which assigns a value to each player

-  UI phase:
+Back end:
+  BalldontlieAPI used to retrieve NBA statistics on current NBA players, each player's values calculated using 2018 season averages in conjunction with personal metrics.
+Injured players or player's with an outlier value calculated with a more distinct season.

+UI:
   Done in HTML,CSS, and JS.